101t/AssemblerStudioDevelop/README.md

 Assembler Studio Develop
 ======================

-Assembler Studio Develop was the assembly editor for SIC and SIC XE machines make analysis and highlighting.
+Assembler Studio Develop was the assembly editor and simple IDE (Integrated Development Environment) for SIC and SIC XE machines make building and highlighting code.

 ## Technology Stack
 This project developed in C# using Microsoft 3.5 .Net Framework